-Many drivers find bus lanes confusing - our simple steps can help you avoid a fine.
+Many drivers find bus lanes confusing, but these simple steps can help you avoid a fine.

-For drivers, that means more opportunities for confusion and potential fines, because not all bus lanes have the same rules.
+For motorists, that means more opportunities for confusion and potential fines, because not all bus lanes have the same rules.

-Our research shows that more than two in five (44%) drivers have accidentally driven in a bus lane.*
+Our research shows that nearly half (44%) of all drivers have accidentally driven in a bus lane.*